-Written by: James Milsom, Digital Marketing Manager
+Written by: James Milsom, Head of Marketing

-Whilst Management by Objectives remains a popular strategic framework, Policy Deployment (Hoshin Kanri) has risen to prominence since its inception from the Lean movement in Japan in the 1950s.
+While Management by Objectives remains a popular strategic framework, Policy Deployment (Hoshin Kanri) has risen to prominence since its inception from the Lean movement in Japan in the 1950s.

-This for good reason.
-The Policy Deployment process is heralded as a one of the most rigorous strategic methodologies due to its linking long-term and immediate actions, as well as being a foundation for coordinated, cross-organizational planning.
+This is for good reason.
+The Policy Deployment process is heralded as one of the most rigorous strategic methodologies due to its linking long-term and immediate actions, as well as being a foundation for coordinated, cross-organizational planning.

 Danaher is a global science and technology innovator with multi-billion-dollar businesses in life sciences, diagnostics, environmental and applied solutions, and dental markets.

-In the last three decades they have bought, integrated and improved the performance of hundreds of acquisitions.
+In the last three decades, they have bought, integrated, and improved the performance of hundreds of acquisitions.

-The focus was to build competence in Lean for the next 15 years, driving waste out of the system, and implementing a toolbox of continuous improvements for every facet of the production environment.
+The focus was to build competence in Lean for the next 15 years, driving waste out of the system and implementing a toolbox of continuous improvements for every facet of the production environment.

 In 2001, the logic of the Lean approach extended to growth opportunities, and Danaher built a similar toolbox to enable the company to be just as rigorous in sales and marketing as they had previously been in production.